 Medical Excuse Policy

-The Health Center excuse policy is consistent with the recommendations from the American College Health Association to encourage appropriate use of health care services, maintain confidentiality, and support communication between professor and student.
+The Wellness Center excuse policy is consistent with the recommendations from the American College Health Association to encourage appropriate use of health care services, maintain confidentiality, and support communication between professor and student.

 Students are responsible for adhering to the faculty member absence policy.
 It is the purview of the faculty to ascertain when or if a student will be excused from class.